alpacahq/samplealgo01/tutorial.md

         time.sleep(1)
 ```

-As you can see in the code, you check the day of the week (mon-fri) and
+As you can see in the code, this algo checks the day of the week (Mon-Fri) and
 time if it is after the market open (9:30am ET).
 If so, do something
 interesting.
 You can use Alpaca's `get_clock()` API to know more precise
-time at the serverside, and check the market open days from `get_calendar()` as well,
+time at the serverside.
+Also, Alpaca provides a way to check days that the market is open
-but let me keep it simple here.
+from `get_calendar()` as well, but we will keep it simple here.
 The `done` flag is set to the date string so we make sure
 we do stuff only once a day.
 Depending on your idea, you may want to
 kick off your logic every minute, every hour, every Monday, or whatever you want.

 ## Main logic
-This is the fun part since this is the core of our algorithms.
+This is the fun part since this is the core of our algorithm.
 Remember,
 our algorithm calculates EMA to find most oversold stocks in the universe.

 ### Get the price data
-First, we want to get the price data to calculate EMA, and we use Alpaca
+First, we want to get price data to calculate the EMA, and we use Alpaca
-API.
-Let's call this function `prices()` which takes a parameter
+API to do this.
+Let's call this function `prices()` which takes a parameter,
-symbols to indicate which price data to get.
+symbols, to indicate which price data to get.

 ```py
 def prices(symbols):